hathach/tinyusb/docs/porting.md

 ##### dcd_connect / dcd_disconnect

 Connect or disconnect the data-line pull-up resistor.
-Define as a weak function if the MCU has an internal pull-up, otherwise do not define.
+Define only if MCU has an internal pull-up.
+(BSP may define for MCU without internal pull-up.)

 #### Special events
 You must let TinyUSB know when certain events occur so that it can continue its work.
 There are a few methods you can call to queue events for TinyUSB to process.